 Muscular spasms in the setting of tetanus are life-threatening and can lead to respiratory compromise, aspiration, and exhaustion.
 Benzodiazepines can be used in controlling the rigidity and spasms associated with tetanus.
 In situations where sedation is not sufficient, neuromuscular blocking agents such as pancuronium or vecuronium can be used.
 Infection with C. tetani does not provide immunity, and thus, all patients with the diagnosis of tetanus should receive immunization as soon as possible with tetanus toxoid.

-Autonomic complications may require management with magnesium sulfate in combination with a benzodiazepine.
+Autonomic complications may require management with magnesium sulfate in combination with benzodiazepine.
 If magnesium is administered intravenously, the patellar reflex should be monitored.
 If areflexia occurs, the dose of magnesium should be lowered.
-Morphine can also be used to manage pain and other autonomic symptoms but it can cause hypotension.
+Morphine can also be used to manage pain and other autonomic symptoms, but it can cause hypotension.
 Patients with bradycardia may need a temporary pacemaker.

 - Dystonia (congenital and acquired)